priyankark/PrivacyPolicy/README.md

-# PrivacyPolicy
+# Privacy Policy
-Privacy Policy for my projects where no data is collected.
+(Privacy Policy for my projects where no data is collected.)

-These projects don't collect any user data.
+This is to inform the user that the app/website/Alexa skill they are planning on using, doesnot in any manner collect any form of data- payment info, user details etc.